NavpreetDevpuri/laymap/README.md

 # laymaps
-To create and share process maps or mind maps for laymen to lay someone on the way to learn something new.
+To create and share process maps or mind maps for laymen to lay on the way to learn something new.